 New MCAT Science Videos in 2021 Khan Academy has announced that they will be retiring their MCAT course, which includes the entirety of their MCAT videos, on September 30, 2021.
 We have therefore decided to produce new MCAT science videos to ensure that students have access to a comprehensive MCAT science video library.

 MCAT test dates for 2021, as well as score release dates set by the AAMC are presented here.
-We have also compiled information regarding MCAT registration and testing centers in the United States, Canada and international locations.
+We have also compiled information regarding MCAT registration and testing centers in the United States, Canada and international locations as well as MCAT test day rules and procedure.

 Ideally, you would choose an available MCAT test date at a convenient location that allows you the most study time while balancing the score release date which will give you time to submit your MCAT score relatively early in the application cycle.